AlphaValue Corporate Services

 Optionality to diversify further away from hardware

-On top of this, an additional part could be added to the current business model but is currently more at the consideration stage and has yet to prove its viability.
+On top of this, an additional part could be added to the current business model, but is currently more at the consideration stage and has yet to prove its viability.
 This is related to computer vision capabilities developed in-house by Aerialtronics, which could, at some point, become a fully-fledged business.
 Indeed, the software could be implemented on other platforms (not only its Pensar camera) and be customised for a wide range of uses.
 However, due to the great uncertainty in terms of commercial development of this business, we have based our estimates solely on the prospects of the first three businesses described above.
+In any case, this focus on higher-margin activities should help the group reach EBITDA profitability in 2026.

 Consumer